MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-collectionsnapshotservice-createsnapshot.md

 ---
-Description: Creates a snapshot of a virtual system collection. ms.assetid: 2512d82f-06b9-4613-b920-d3a9be884a75
+description: Creates a snapshot of a virtual system collection. ms.assetid: 2512d82f-06b9-4613-b920-d3a9be884a75
 title: CreateSnapshot method of the Msvm_CollectionSnapshotService class ms.topic: reference